alephpt/AI-Research/python/expirimental_learning/necon/README.md

 ### Overview
 This Python project utilizes Pygame for creating a simple game engine and demonstrating basic object-oriented programming concepts.
 It includes modules for engine management (`engine.py`) and object rendering (`blit.py`), enabling interactive shape manipulation within a graphical window.

-Ideally this could grow into a system of agents that are able to 'play' against you.
+Ideally this could grow into a system of units that are able to 'play' against you.

 ### engine.py
 - **Engine Class:** Initializes Pygame, manages the game window, and handles event processing.